Mirra Alfassa: Childhood

-Mirra Alfassa was born in 1878 in Paris to Moïse Maurice Alfassa, a Turkish Jewish father who migrated from Edirne via Egypt, and Mathilde Ismalun, an Egyptian Jewish mother.
-They were a bourgeois family, and Mirra's full name at birth was Blanche Rachel Mirra Alfassa.
-She had an elder brother, Mattéo Mathieu Maurice Alfassa, who later held numerous French governmental posts in Africa.
-The family had just migrated to France a year before Mirra was born.
-Mirra was close to her grandmother Mira Ismalum (née Pinto), who was a neighbour and who was one of the first women to travel alone outside Egypt.
+Mirra Alfassa was born in Paris in 1878 to Mathilde Ismalun, an Egyptian Jew, and Moïse Maurice Alfassa, a Turkish Jew who migrated from Edirne via Egypt.
+The family emigrated to France a year before Mirra was born.
+Mirra Alfassa was close to her grandmother Mira Ismalum (née Pinto), who was one of the first women to travel alone outside Egypt.
+They were a bourgeois family, and Alfassa's full name at birth was Blanche Rachel Mirra Alfassa.
+Her older brother, Mattéo Mathieu Maurice Alfassa, later held numerous French governmental posts in Africa.

-Mirra learnt to read at the age of seven and joined school very late at the age of nine.
-She was interested in various fields of art, tennis, music and singing, but was a concern to her mother owing to an apparent lack of permanent interest in any particular field.
-By the age of 14 she had read most of the books in her father's collection, which is believed to have helped her achieve mastery of French.
-Her biographer Vrekhem notes that Mirra had various occult experiences in her childhood but knew nothing of their significance or relevance.
-She kept these experiences to herself, as her mother would have regarded occult experiences as a mental problem to be treated.
-Mirra especially recalls at the age of thirteen or fourteen having a dream or a vision of a luminous figure whom she used to call Krishna but had never seen before in real life.
+Alfassa learned to read at the age of seven and began school at the age of nine.
+By the age of 14 she had read most of the books in her father's collection.
+Her biographer Vrekhem notes that Alfassa had various occult experiences in her childhood that she kept to herself, believing that her mother would have regarded occult experiences as a mental illness to be treated.
+Alfassa recalled having had, at the age of 13 or 14, a dream or a vision of a luminous figure whom she call Krishna.

 As an artist and traveller

 In Paris

-In 1893 after graduating from school, Mirra joined Académie Julian to study art.
-Her grandmother Mira introduced her to :fr:Henri Morisset, an ex-student of the Académie; they were married on 13 October 1897.
-Both were well off and worked as artists for the next ten years, during an era known for having many impressionist artists.
-Her son André was born on 23 August 1898.
+In 1893 after graduating from school, Alfassa joined Académie Julian to study art.
+Her grandmother Mira Ismalum introduced her to :fr:Henri Morisset, an ex-student of the Académie, and they were married in 1897.
+Both were well-off and worked as artists for the next ten years, during an era known for having many impressionist artists.
+Alfassa's son André was born in 1898.
 Some of Alfassa's paintings were accepted by the jury of Salon d'Automne and were exhibited in 1903, 1904 and 1905.
-She recalls herself being a complete atheist at this time, yet was experiencing various memories which she found were not mental formations but spontaneous experiences.
-She kept those experiences to herself and developed an urge to understand their significance.
-She came across the book Raja yoga by Swami Vivekananda, which provided some of the explanations she was looking for.
-Mirra also received a copy of the Bhagavad Gita in French, which helped her considerably in learning more about these experiences.
+She was an atheist during this time, yet was experiencing visions which she thought of not as mental formations but as spontaneous experiences.
+She kept the experiences to herself but developed an urge to understand their significance.
+She came across the book Raja Yoga by Swami Vivekananda and Bhagavad Gita which offered explanations for her experiences.